dmitrycello/yaglpp/docs/USAGE.md

 #include <yaglpp/glpp.h>
 ```

-### 4. Add the project configuration file
+### 4. Add header files to the application project
-The YAGL++ project configuration file is the convenient way of keeping the main library switches in the project file, rather than to modify the library's main header file.
-From the other hand, the configuration file swithes will be applied only for the local project.
+In addition to the **`resource.h`** header automatically added in previous steps, there are two (2) more files required by the present project.
+First, the **`config.h`** header file, which is the YAGL++ project configuration file.
+It provides the convenient way to keep the main library switches in the project file, rather than to modify the library's main header file.
+From the other hand, the configuration file swithes will be applied only for the local project, without affecting the others.
 To do that, the **`YAGLPP_CONFIG`** symbol has to be defined prior to include the main library file, which will override the main file switches.

 In the _Solution Explorer_, right-click the project's _Header Files_ filter icon.
 Click **`Add`** &rarr; **`New Item...
 (Ctrl+Shift+A)`**: